Metal Gear Solid 3: Snake Eater: Snake Eater 3D

+Master Collection

+An enhanced port of Metal Gear Solid 3: Snake Eater - HD Edition was released onto PlayStation 4, PlayStation 5, Xbox Series X|S, Nintendo Switch and Steam in 2023.
+This version drops the HD Edition suffix in its title, and include a Digital Screenplay Book as well as a Digital Master Book.
+On Nintendo Switch, the game runs in 720p 30 FPS in handheld mode and 1080p 30 FPS in TV mode.
+On other platforms, the game runs in 1080p 60 FPS.

+Remake

+A remake of Metal Gear Solid 3, titled Metal Gear Solid Delta: Snake Eater, was developed by Konami with support from Virtuos.
+Delta was announced during the May 2023 PlayStation Showcase and was released on August 28, 2025, for PlayStation 5, Windows, and Xbox Series X/S.

 Related media

-Novelization
+Novel

 A novelization of Metal Gear Solid: Snake Eater, written by Satoshi Hase, was published by Kadokawa Shoten in Japan on January 25, 2014.

 Pachislot

 KPE, the parlor entertainment subsidiary of Konami, announced a pachislot adaptation of Metal Gear Solid 3: Snake Eater.
 It runs on a new type of cabinet known as the "Big Boss", which features a 32-inch LCD monitor in full HD covering its front surface.
 Scenes from the original video game have been redone in updated CGI to showcase the cabinet's high-end video capabilities.
 The machine was officially distributed on October 17, 2016, to various parlors nationwide in Japan.